Fr Rutilio Grande’s martyrdom marked the beginning of a campaign of persecution of the Church in El Salvador.

 Rutilio preached and spoke with passion and clarity about the injustices suffered by the rural population and he stood with them as they organised to seek land reform and social development.
 The landowners came to see Rutilio’s pastoral programmes as a great threat to their interests.

 The killing of this Salvadoran priest was a huge shock, but especially to Rutilio’s friend Archbishop Romero.
 Romero determined to follow the same path taking the side of the poor and exploited that Rutilio had pioneered - and it put Romero on the road to his own Calvary three years later.
-The Cause for the beatification of Rutilio and his two companions is moving forward rapidly and is expected soon to come to fruition in Rome alongside Oscar Romero’s canonisation.
+The Cause for the beatification of Rutilio and his two companions has moved rapidly forward with the archdiocese working hand-in-hand with the Society of Jesus.

 We have below one or two articles on Rutilio in English and we hope to add translations of other materials which are presented here in Spanish.
 They are the texts of two pamphlets that were produced in San Salvador at the Monseñor Romero Centre at the UCA (the Jesuit University) - which has kindly given permission for the Trust to put them here in downloadable pdf formats.